 Jesuit school there (the same one attended by the Castro brothers a decade before) before moving to Havana at the age of 11 to continue his studies.
 He came to know many of the country’s leading artists and writers including José Lezama Lima, editor of the influential arts and literature journal Orígenes and author of the masterwork Paradiso, often mentioned in the same breath as Carlos Fuentes’s The Death of Artemio Cruz, Julio Cortázar’s Hopscotch, Gabriel García Márquez’s One Hundred Years of Solitude and Mario Vargas Llosa’s ...
 [Click to read more]

 Raphaël Garnier, Patrick Langley, Ed Aves, Vladimir Sorokin, Anna Aslanyan, Marcel Dzama, Francesco Pacifico, Livia Franchini, Adam Fitzgerald, George Szirtes, Matthew Gregory, Jeff Keen, Ed Atkins, Gustav Metzger, Benjamin Eastham, Enrique Vila-Matas, Rahul Bery, Gerður Kristný, Victoria Cribb, Sigurður A. Magnússon, Mark Mulroney, Hunter Braithwaite, Rebecca Solnit, Tess Thackara, Zoe Pilger

-Benjamin Eastham is a freelance editor, writer and curator.
-He also works at Hannah Barry Gallery, London.
+Benjamin Eastham is a writer, editor and curator.
+He also works at Hannah Barry Gallery.

-Jacques Testard is a freelance editor, writer and translator.
-In the past he has worked at The Sunday Times, the Paris Review, and Farrar, Straus and Giroux.
+Jacques Testard is a writer, editor and translator.
+In the past he has worked at the Sunday Times, the Paris Review, and Farrar, Straus and Giroux.

 Sign-up here for news, events, promotions, etc.